tramitit/guides/en/greece/application_for_greek_citizenship.md

 ---
-title: "Application for Greek Citizenship"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Greece"]
+categories:
-meta_title: "Greek Citizenship Application Guide"
+- Greece
+date: '2024-06-07'
-description: "A comprehensive guide on how to apply for Greek citizenship."
+description: Learn how to apply for Greek citizenship through descent, marriage, or residence.
+Find out eligibility, required documents, and the step-by-step procedure.
 draft: false
+meta_title: 'Applying for Greek Citizenship: Eligibility and Steps'
+title: 'Applying for Greek Citizenship: Eligibility and Steps'
-translationKey: "greece-application_for_greek_citizenship"
+translationKey: greece-application_for_greek_citizenship
 ---

 ## **Description**
 ### What is it?